jonshiach/graphics-notes/_pages/03_textures.md

 stbi_image_free(data);
 ```

-### Texture co-ordinates
+### Texture coordinates

 So we have created a texture and told OpenGL all about it.
-Now we need specify how we want to use the texture.
-To do this for each of the vertices of the triangle we need to define the corresponding $(u, v)$ texture co-ordinates.
-This is done in a the same way as the triangle vertices, i.e., define an array containing the co-ordinates, create a buffer and copy the co-ordinates to this buffer.
+Now we need to specify how we want to use the texture.
+To do this for each of the vertices of the triangle we need to define the corresponding $(u, v)$ texture coordinates.
+This is done in the same way as the triangle vertices, i.e., define an array containing the coordinates, create a buffer and copy the coordinates to this buffer.

 Enter the following code after we defined the `vertices` array (you may need to scroll up a bit).